ickoxii/misc-notes/learn-makefiles/README.md

 (a "phony target") which specifies instructions on how to produce a target from source files.

+#### Phony Targets

+.PHONY: is a special target used to declare certain targets as "phony".
+Phony targets are not actual files; they are used to specify actions that should always be executed, regardless of whether a file with the same name as target exists.

+Phony targets are typically used for tasks that don't produce output files or don't depend on the existence/modification of files.
+Instead, They are executed based on their dependencies and commands.

+Even though some of our targets create output files, none of the output files created are of the same name as our targets.
+Therefore, they should all be phony (i.e. `test` does not create a file named `test`, `diff` does not create a file named `diff`, etc.)

 ### 2. Dependencies

 Targets often have dependencies, which are files that must be created